msillano/IoTwebUI/DIY ESP3266/Modding switch/README.md

 ![full001](https://github.com/user-attachments/assets/5526c2b4-8f3b-400d-9d63-45ec7e69cd55)

-IMPORTANT _With other types of 'smart switches' the indications may change.<br>
+**IMPORTANT** _With other types of 'smart switches' the indications may change.<br>
-Do not use Tuya smart switches with switches connected to 230 (F or N!) because the DC power supply in these cases is not galvanically isolated from the network.
+Do not use Tuya smart switches with switches connected to 230 (F or N!) because the DC power supply in these cases is not galvanically isolated from the 230V.
 Try only with smart switches that have S1 and S2 (or COM).
 Check the voltage between S1/S2 and F/N with a tester!_<br>

 DO NOT OPEN A TUYA SMART SWITCH IF YOU ARE NOT SURE OF WHAT YOU ARE DOING!

 * **Power Pins Identification:** Circuit analysis revealed the happy presence of both 5V (for relay power) and 3.3V (for control electronics), both isolated from the mains.
 Larger electrolytic capacitors were identified as convenient tap points for these voltages (see figure).
 * **Input Pin Characteristics:** The switch input pin is connected to a 6.8K resistor to +3.3V, with an activation threshold of about 1.4V.
-* **Warning:** A series of ON/OFFs in quick succession (chattering, unstable contact...) puts the switch into a 'pairing' condition (flashing blue light) which can only be exited by re-associating it to the HUB (with automatic name change).
+* **Warning:** A series of ON/OFFs in quick succession (chattering, unstable contact...) puts the switch into a 'pairing' condition (flashing blue light) which can only be exited by re-associating it to the HUB (with automatic name change) or by removing the 230 power supply to the relay for a few seconds.
+In my tests, the minimum period to avoid the problem is 5 s.

 ## Example 1: DIY Flame Detector